MoserMichael/jscriptparse/README.md

 The moral: you can learn a lot with this type of project! (i think the important part is to keep notes, otherwise you tend to forget the details...)

 Another moral: writing any of these programming languages is a whole lot of work.
 Doing a small programming language makes me appreciate the authors of the tools that i am using everyday.
+Someone who is implementing a language has to take care of all the detail, a programmer who is using that language is spared this effort, that's something to appreciate!